xwmx/bash-boilerplate/README.md

 command line programs.

-Bash Boilerplate is great for making standalone, portable, single-file command line programs as well as functions in shell initialization files files.
+Bash Boilerplate is great for making standalone, portable, single-file command line programs as well as functions in shell initialization files.
 For a framework approach that's useful for task and build files, try [Bask](https://github.com/alphabetum/bask), a pure Bash mini-framework for command-centric Bash scripts.